Finding A UK Sponsor / Finding A Ukrainian To Sponsor

 Compromise on both sides, a willingness to give and take, respecting each other’s property, space and privacy, and not being judgemental or taking things personally is key to a successful host / guest relationship.
 Hosts will find their lives inevitably disrupted but generally speaking, not nearly as much as refugees’ lives have been.

-Can single men be sponsors?
+Can single men be sponsors or hosts?

 It’s an unfortunate fact that Ukrainian women on their own can receive inappropriate messages or offers, so can be wary of single men wanting to be sponsors.